JohnWhy/DnD-Discord-Bot/README.md

 **BELOW COMMANDS ARE CASE SENSITIVE FOR CHARACTER SHEET MODIFYING**

-- !setk [dict] [item] [what to set it to] -- The clunkiness of this will be fixed later for easier management
+- !kset [dict] [item] [what to set it to] -- The clunkiness of this will be fixed later for easier management

 - !kadd [dict] [item] [what you're adding to it] -- clunkiness will be fixed later